ardilyce/CS310_Project/README.md

 # About The Project

 To combat the growing threat of phishing, **PhishGuard** offers an immediate first line of defense.
 Our mobile app allows you to quickly analyze suspicious messages by pasting text or uploading a screenshot.
 In seconds, you get a clear risk score from 0 to 100, empowering you to identify and avoid dangerous scams before you click.

 ---

+# Project Motivation

+Phishing is one of the most common and damaging forms of social engineering, and many users do not have the tools to quickly evaluate whether a message is safe.
+We built PhishGuard to provide a fast, explainable analysis that helps users make better decisions without requiring advanced security knowledge.

+---